thegetty/artists-things/content/things/harpsichord.md

 On at least one occasion, however, the harpsichord broke free of its domestic interior, not through a physical relocation, but via a fictional performance.
 Among the many roles the object played in its long life—musical instrument, item of inheritance, dowry, heirloom, piece of furniture—in 1754, it also became a studio prop for one of Nattier’s most important commissions: his portrait of the king’s daughter, *Madame Henriette Playing a Bass Viol* ([fig. 76](#fig.-76)).[^17] By this time, the instrument itself was residing in Tocqué’s home, so Nattier presumably used his unfinished self-portrait as a model, as suggested in the striking similarities, not only between the objects (a double manual with a green case, dark cheek, and gilded scalloped legs), but also in their depictions (cut off at the left edge of the canvas, with music on the stand, and a blue curtain overhead).
 Yet the differences between the family portrait and the royal portrait underscore its different roles in each work: from its dominant foreground position as narrator or quasi member of the family, to an incidental bit part in the mid-ground as a thematically appropriate compositional device.
 Like David’s {% thing 'table' %} in his painting of *Brutus* ([fig. 160](#fig.-160)), this was a real thing playing a fictional part—the family harpsichord masquerading as the princess’s harpsichord.
 But unlike the table, designed expressly for that purpose, the harpsichord’s performance was more of a cameo appearance, fifteen minutes of fame before returning to everyday life. {% contributors context=pageContributors format='symbol' %}

-[^1]: It is described as “provenant de la succession de sa mère” in the marriage contract of Marie-Catherine-Pauline Nattier and Louis Tocqué, 6 February 1747, [[AN]], [[MC]]/ET/LIX/238.
+[^1]: It is described as “provenant de la succession de sa mère” in the marriage contract of Marie-Catherine-Pauline Nattier and Louis Tocqué, 6 February 1747, {% abbr 'AN' %}, {% abbr 'MC' %}/ET/LIX/238.
 The contract is transcribed in Renard, *Jean-Marc Nattier* (Saint-Rémy-en-l’Eau: Monelle Hayot, 1999), 194.

-[^2]: Marriage contract, Louis Tocqué and Marie-Catherine-Pauline Nattier, 6 February 1747, [[AN]], [[MC]]/ET/LIX/238.
+[^2]: Marriage contract, Louis Tocqué and Marie-Catherine-Pauline Nattier, 6 February 1747, {% abbr 'AN' %}, {% abbr 'MC' %}/ET/LIX/238.

 [^3]: The harpsichord is not mentioned separately in Marie-Catherine-Pauline Nattier’s will, but Catherine-Pauline Tocqué was designated as her mother’s principal heir, inheriting everything apart from a small number of specific items bequeathed to family members and servants.
-Will, Marie-Catherine-Pauline Nattier (Madame Tocqué), 27 March 1775, [[AN]], [[MC]]/ET/CXIII/477.
+Will, Marie-Catherine-Pauline Nattier (Madame Tocqué), 27 March 1775, {% abbr 'AN' %}, {% abbr 'MC' %}/ET/CXIII/477.
 See also Renard, *Jean-Marc Nattier*, 205.

-[^4]: It is described as a Dumont harpsicord in the estate inventory of Marie-Catherine-Pauline Nattier (Madame Tocqué), 10 April 1775, [[AN]], [[MC]]/ET/CXIII/477.
+[^4]: It is described as a Dumont harpsicord in the estate inventory of Marie-Catherine-Pauline Nattier (Madame Tocqué), 10 April 1775, {% abbr 'AN' %}, {% abbr 'MC' %}/ET/CXIII/477.

 [^5]: Nicolas Dumont (1673–ca. 1710) was a Parisian harpsichord maker, received into the Guild of Instrument Makers in 1675.
 Donald H. Boalch, *Makers of the Harpsichord and Clavichord, 1440–1840*, third edition (Oxford: Clarendon, 1995), 52, 305–6.
 On the form of the harpsichord see Edward L. Kottick, *A History of the Harpsichord* (Bloomington: Indiana University Press, 2003).
 Thanks to Julie Anne Sadie Goode and Jenny Nex for assistance with research on eighteenth-century French harpsichords.